zephyrproject-rtos/zephyr/samples/boards/nrf52/power_mgr/README.rst

 1. Open UART terminal.
 2. Power Cycle Device.
-3. Device will enter into Low Power Mode.
+3. Device will enter into Low Power Modes.
-4. Press Button 1 on device.
-This will wake device from Low Power Mode.
+4. Press Button 1 on device to enter deep sleep state.
-5. Repeat Step 4 for entering into other Low Power/Deep Sleep states.
+5. Press Button 2 on device to wake up from deep sleep state.

 Sample Output